-The largest losses to impact this year so far are the catastrophe losses referred to above.
-In addition, losses have also been incurred in respect of a loss at a gold mine within the terrorism account and a warehouse loss within the cargo account.
+The largest losses aside from COVID-19 to impact this year so far are the catastrophe losses referred to above and, in particular Hurricane Laura and the Tennessee tornadoes.
+In addition, there was a fire loss on a vessel at berth emanating from the marine liability account.